-The distribution of the 0.3-10 keV mean observed Figure 15. flux (derived assuming a power-law spectrum) for the sources in our catalog.
-The gray bins are for all sources, the red bins for those in the 'clean' subsample.
+FIG. 15.- The distribution of the 0.3-10 keV mean observed flux (derived assuming a power-law spectrum) for the sources in our catalog.
+The gray bins are for all sources, the black bins (red in the electronic version) for those in the 'clean' subsample.
 The flux shown is taken from the spectral fit, where available; otherwise it comes from the hardness ratio interpolation, and if this is not available then from the fixed spectrum (see Section 4.2 for details).